-The usufructuary is liable for the destruction of the property, unless he proves that the damage was not caused by his fault.
+The usufructuary is liable for the destruction of the property unless he proves that his fault did not cause the damage.
 He must replace anything which he has wrongfully consumed, but he is not bound to give compensation for depreciation in value caused by reasonable use.
-The owner may object to any unlawful or unreasonable use of the property and may even demand security, if his rights are in peril.
+The owner may object to any unlawful or unreasonable use of the property and may even demand security if his rights are in peril.

 There is no limitation regarding the number and size of the usufruct.
-It is perfectly legal to have several usufructs.
+It is entirely legal to have several usufructs.
 There is no requirement to live on the usufructed land.

 A standard usufruct agreement is provided in Thailand by the local land offices.
-Such usufruct can be combined with other agreements between the parties.
-Such second contract may state that the land owner can not sell, transfer or mortgage the land during the usufruct or that all improvements will be owned by the usufructuary.
+Such usufruct can be combined with other contracts between the parties.
+Such a second contract may state that the landowner can not sell, transfer or mortgage the land during the usufruct or that the usufructuary will own all improvements.

-Such second contract can even be combined with the usufruct agreement and merged into one mixed agreement.
+Such a second contract can even be combined with the usufruct agreement and merged into one mixed agreement.
 However, such additions won’t and can’t change the scope or character of the usufruct.
-As a real right the usufruct is not subject to an individual design or definition by the parties.
-The additional clauses, even if integrated in registered usufruct agreements, are just contractual obligations or simple promises between the parties which might, depending on the particularities of the case, not bind the legal successor of the owner.
+As a real right, the usufruct is not subject to individual design or definition by the parties.
+The additional clauses, even if integrated with registered usufruct agreements, are just contractual obligations or simple promises between the parties which might be depending on the particularities of the case, not bind the legal successor of the owner.

-- The usufruct is a real right (“right in rem”), not a contract like a lease contract.
-Its scope and character is defined by the law, not by any agreement with the owner.
+The usufruct is a real right (“right in rem”), not a contract like a lease contract.
+Its scope and character are defined by the law, not by any agreement with the owner.
 The contractual extension and enlargement of the usufruct is just a marketing myth.

 Usufruct terms vs. lease terms

 There is no 30-year-limitation in the usufruct legislation, therefore, it’s duration depends on the health of the beneficiary.
-In certain cases it is appropriate to grant the usufruct to a limited period of time or till the death of the beneficiary, whatever comes first.
+In some instances, it is appropriate to grant the usufruct for a limited period of time or till the death of the recipient, whatever comes first.

 This two-person-concept is typically not used for a dual usufruct.
 Two or more usufructuaries are (to our knowledge) not accepted by the land offices – for good reasons.
-If, for example, the husband passes away, his right to possession, use, enjoyment and management would fall back to the owner, who would step into this rights and is entitled to live happily together with the widow in the property.
+If for example, the husband passes away, his right to possession, use, enjoyment, and management would fall back to the owner, who would step into these rights and is entitled to live happily together with the widow in the property.

 Usufruct registration vs. lease registration

 Thailand’s usufruct legislation does not mention any requirement to agree on a usufruct in written form or to have it registered.
-Even with respect to its enforceability there is no such requirement in the Civil and Commercial Code of Thailand.
+Even concerning its enforceability, there is no such requirement in the Civil and Commercial Code of Thailand.
 However, based on Supreme Court decision 6872/2539 it seems to be beyond controversy that a usufruct has to be registered on the backside of the title deed to be valid and/or enforceable.

-Whether there is – in addition – the legal requirement to have the usufruct in written form, is questionable.
-Typically the land officer likes to see the land office form with the names of participants, renumeration, limitation of duration, if any, and both signatures on one document.
-But at the end the usufruct is a real right, not a contract, like a loan or a lease.
-A convincing argument that the written form is legally required, could only be seen in
+Whether there is – besides – the legal requirement to have the usufruct in written form, is questionable.
+Typically the land officer likes to see the land office form with the names of participants, remuneration, limitation of duration if any, and both signatures on one document.
+But at the end, the usufruct is a real right, not a contract, like a loan or a lease.
+A convincing argument that the written form is legally required could only be seen in

-- Section 1299 CCC: Subject to a provision of this Code or other laws, no acquisition by juristic act of immovable or of real right appertaining thereto is complete unless the juristic act is made in writing and the acquisition is registered by the competent official.
+- Section 1299 CCC: Subject to a provision of this Code or other laws, no acquisition by a juristic act of immovable or of real right appertaining thereto is complete unless the juristic act is made in writing and the competent official registers the acquisition.

 The registration of the usufruct is subject to a fee of 1.x% of the contract value.
-With respect to this there is generally no differentiation between lease and usufruct.
+Concerning this, there is generally no differentiation between lease and usufruct.
 However, in practice a usufruct is quite frequently granted as a donation and, therefore, the contract value is declared as zero.
-This leaves the land office with a registration fee of THB 75 per Rai – and the foreigner with two serious legal problems: (i) the conflict with foreigner legislation (see below) and (ii) the donation laws of Thailand:
+This leaves the land office with a registration fee of THB 75 per Rai – and the foreigner with two legal severe problems: (i) the conflict with foreigner legislation (see below) and (ii) the donation laws of Thailand:

 - Section 531 CCC: The donor can claim revocation of a gift for an act of ingratitude … if the donee seriously defamed or insulted the donor.
 Section 534 CCC: If the gift is revoked, the property shall be returned under the provisions of this Code concerning Undue Enrichment.